medialab/portic-storymaps-2021/README.md

 The project is open to contribution through pull requests.

-## Suggested guidelines for commiting the repository
+## Suggested guidelines for commiting to the repository

 - the `main` branch is the principal branch for the website version under development.
 Suggested workflow for contributing to the code is : for project members, to develop new features in a separated branch, then to merge it in `main` branch when it is ready ; for external person, to clone it then to submit a pull request with your modifications.

-- it is suggested to use imperative tense verbs and explicit features/bugs mentions in commit messages (see [this guide](https://gist.github.com/luismts/495d982e8c5b1a0ced4a57cf3d93cf60))
+- it is suggested to use imperative tense verbs and explicit features/bugs mentions in commit messages (see [this guide](https://gist.github.com/luismts/495d982e8c5b1a0ced4a57cf3d93cf60) for optimal commit messages)

 - it is suggested to reference related issue in commit messages (example of commit message : `improve radar viz #8`) in order to keep track of commits related to an issue in particular.